Our Team – Chicago

 General Counsel and Chief Privacy Officer, Numerator

 Mohit graduated with Honors with a B.A. in Economics from the University of Michigan and with a J.D. from Harvard Law School.
 He currently is on the Corporate Advisory Council of Cradles to Crayons, a non-profit that is currently working on expanding to the Chicago area.
-He lives in Chicago and enjoys spending time with wife Manali and his 3 year old Rian.
+He lives in Chicago and enjoys spending time with his wife Manali, and his two boys, Rian and Nayan.

 Kristin Flink Kranias is a consultant.
 Previously, she was the SVP of Analytics Solutions at HAVI, the global leader in logistics, supply chain management and analytics for the food service industry and also one of the largest private companies in the U.S. Prior to HAVI, Kristin led the global professional services team at ShopperTrak, a market leader in retail analytics owned by Tyco/Johnson Controls.
 She joined ShopperTrak when they acquired a company she co-founded, SaleTally, a promotion analytics start-up in the retail space.
 Kristin began her career at Bain & Company in San Francisco where she spent nearly 10 years consulting to a range of industries including retail, CPG, industrials and biotech.
 She specialized in growth strategy, pricing, operations and organizational projects.